tawnkramer/Adventure/README.txt

 You can start by typing python TheRaggedKeep.py.
 This will start you out.

-If you have wxPython installed, you can try python win_client.py.
+If you have wxWidgets installed, you can try python win_client.py.